frazierd/DailyRetroJournal/resources/designDocument.md

 ## 6.3 ```CreateJournalEntry:```
 - Accepts a POST request to /entries/create
-- Accepts data to create a new journal entry with provided Title, Content, Date, and Hashtags
+- Accepts data to create a new journal entry with provided Content, Date, and Hashtags
 - Returns a newly generated journal entry.

 ## 6.4  ```UpdateJournalEntry:```